Best Canon EOS R Settings

 After you have spent a few weeks with the camera I highly recommend setting up your own custom menus.
 Below are the customizations I use in my custom menu.
 Most important formatting the SD card and setting custom shooting modes are frequently used by me.
 Plus having the wireless communication settings off-hand is helpful if you want to quickly transfer photos to your phone.

-Many Canon cameras offer similar configurations so if you’re coming from a Canon camera to the EOS R make sure to run through your favorite settings and apply them to your new mirrorless camera!
-There are plenty of other features I didn’t cover about the EOS R like using the Canon EOS R as a webcam.
+Most Canon mirrorless cameras share menus and structure, so if you’re coming from a Canon body to the EOS R, run through your favorite settings and apply them here too.
+There are plenty of features I did not cover, like using the Canon EOS R as a webcam.

 If you have any questions about the Canon EOS R let me know in the comments below.